ts-essentials/ts-essentials/lib/deep-pick/README.md

 ⚠️ Limitations:

-- `DeepPick` cannot be used when `Type` is generic type – https://github.com/ts-essentials/ts-essentials/issues/343
 - `DeepPick` only limits access to specified properties in your codebase, but doesn't remove them in runtime

 TS Playground – https://tsplay.dev/mAJ2PW